RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 will encourage you to read the aforementioned section, as you can run arbitrary Python code and customise everything.

+As everything is happening in the console you can't CTRL+C to copy.
+Instead select what you want to copy with your mouse, and just right click anywhere.
+To paste, make sure nothing is selected and right click.

 ### Quick start (for real this time)

 So you've got an annoying appeal with a lot of investigation?
 You've come to the right place!
 I'm hoping